dougsweetser/Q/docs/QM/standard_model_symmetries.md

 Only the "what was left/right" graph has a fixed, straight line graph, because x=0.

-If z=0, at least you can see the "circleness"
+If z=0, at least you can see the "circle-ness"

 What was
 up/down | What is | What can be